bkable/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

+### Strategy for Fill-In of Missing Data

-Now we will "fill in" the NA step data by setting missing values to the
+Will "fill in" the NA step data by setting missing values to the
 *rounded weekly average of the interval from the clean data set*....

 ### Code for Synthesizing Missing Data (For a Complete Dataset)